papidigital/website/modules/system/assets/ui/docs/tab.md

         </div>
     </div>

-> **Note**: Primary tabs in the October back-end are inset by default and you should use `.tabs-no-inset` to disable this.
+> **Note**: Primary tabs in the October backend are inset by default and you should use `.tabs-no-inset` to disable this.

 ### Secondary tabs